-At a time when Cuba seems to be a main topic of conversation, a new Cuban-themed cocktail bar and restaurant is sure to be a hit.Part speakeasy, part time capsule, this new watering hole is the latest bar to emerge on the southern tip of Manhattan.
-Brought to you by the creators of one of New York City’s most famed libation lairs, The Dead Rabbit, Blacktail makes its debut in Battery Park, a redeveloping neighborhood in lower Manhattan.
+Blacktail, a Cuban style cocktail bar has become a must visit destination in New York for lovers of the best tropical drinks.Part speakeasy, part time capsule, this watering hole is the most unique bar to emerge on the southern tip of Manhattan.
+Brought to you by the creators of one of New York City’s most famed libation lairs, The Dead Rabbit, Blacktail resides in Battery Park, a redeveloping neighborhood in lower Manhattan.

 The bar inherited its name from the airline that would jet passengers to and from Havana for a quick jaunt during the Prohibition, Aeromarine Airways.
 The fleet’s tail fins were painted black, distinguishing them from other airlines and lending to its nickname: Blacktail.

-Situated on the second floor of the Pier A Harbor House overlooking the water, this new addition to Battery Park is a cocktilian’s dream come true.
-According to a recent New York Times article, “Blacktail is meant to suggest what an American bar in Havana may have been like during Prohibition, when Americans flocked to Cuba in search of liquid refreshment denied them (legally, anyway) in their own country.”
+Situated on the second floor of the Pier A Harbor House overlooking the water, this addition to Battery Park is a cocktilian’s dream come true.
+According to a New York Times article, “Blacktail is meant to suggest what an American bar in Havana may have been like during Prohibition, when Americans flocked to Cuba in search of liquid refreshment denied them (legally, anyway) in their own country.”

 But if you think you’re coming in for just a traditional Mojito or a Cuba Libre, think again!